 He writes, “my calling as a Rabbi is deeply rooted in the progression of every aspect of my life, in every career choice I have ever made and in every job I have ever held.
 Each of life’s episodes has taught me something absolutely necessary to be the Rabbi that I am.
 And even though as a young man, I never even imagined becoming a Rabbi, perhaps it has never really been within my power to choose.”

 Rabbi Blane began his spiritual journey as a child.
 He attended the (Orthodox) Yeshiva of Hudson County grammar school and Lubavitch staffed Rogosin Yeshiva High School.
-In college he majored in Voice and obtained a B.A. in Music Education from Jersey City University.
+In college, he majored in Voice and obtained a B.A. in Music Education from Jersey City University.
 Following college, he performed as a singer/actor off and on Broadway, most notably, in the show “STRIDER” in 1978-79.
-He was a film extra (look for him in “The Chosen” but don’t blink) and he wrote an Off-Off Broadway Musical, which he produced in 1981.
+He was a film extra (look for him in “The Chosen” but don’t blink) and he wrote an Off-Off-Broadway Musical, which he produced in 1981.
 In 1986, he co-founded Blane & DeRosa Productions, an audiobook and children’s audio production company.
-They produced thousands of audio recordings for major publishers.
+They produced hundreds of audio recordings for major publishers.

 During his final year at First Hebrew Congregation, he served as Spiritual Leader.
 He then became Cantor at Congregation Beth Israel in Bergenfield, N.J. from 1999-2006.